Stabbing of Salman Rushdie: Attack

-On August 12, at around 10:47 a.m.
+On August 12, 2022 at around 10:47 a.m.
 EDT, an attacker rushed the stage of Chautauqua Institution, where Rushdie was about to give a talk about the United States as a safe haven for exiled writers.
-The assailant stabbed him ten times, straining to continue the attack even as several people held him back.
+The assailant stabbed him fifteen times with a knife, straining to continue the attack even as several people held him back.
 One of these people was the co-founder of City of Asylum, Henry Reese, onstage at the time, about to begin interviewing Rushdie.
 During the assault, Reese sustained a shallow knife wound and deep bruising in the vicinity of his right eye.
 A doctor who was present for the lecture immediately tended to Rushdie.
+Associated Press reporter Joshua Goodman was present during the attack.

-A New York state trooper and a sheriff's deputy who were present at the event arrested the assailant at the scene.
+A New York state trooper and a sheriff's deputy who were present at the event arrested the assailant Hadi Matar, a 24-year-old man from Fairview, New Jersey, directly.
+Both Rushdie and Reese were sent directly to hospitals for treatment.

 Injuries and recovery

 Rushdie suffered four wounds to the stomach area of his abdomen, three wounds to the right side of the front part of his neck, one wound to his right eye, one wound to his chest and one wound to his right thigh.
 He was flown by helicopter to UPMC Hamot, a tertiary-level hospital in Erie, Pennsylvania.

 The novelist's literary agent, Andrew Wylie, said on the evening of August 12 that Rushdie had undergone surgery, was on a ventilator, and was unable to speak.
 Wylie said that Rushdie faced the prospect of losing one of his eyes, in addition to the possibility of liver damage and multiple severed nerves in one arm.
 On August 13, Wylie said that Rushdie had been taken off the ventilator and was able to speak and joke.

 On August 14, Wylie said that Rushdie was on the "road to recovery", adding, "it will be long; the injuries are severe, but his condition is headed in the right direction."
 Rushdie's son Zafar said, "Though his life-changing injuries are severe, his usual feisty and defiant sense of humour remains intact".

 On October 23, Wylie reported that Rushdie had lost sight in one eye and the use of one hand.

 By February 6, 2023, Rushdie had recovered enough to appear in an interview with The New Yorker.
-Speaking about surviving the attack, he stated: "I’m lucky.
+Speaking about surviving the attack, he stated: "I'm lucky.
 What I really want to say is that my main overwhelming feeling is gratitude."

-Investigation
+Criminal investigation and prosecution

-The investigation into Rushdie's stabbing is being led by the New York State Police, with assistance from the Federal Bureau of Investigation and Chautauqua County's district attorney.
+The investigation into Rushdie's stabbing was led by the New York State Police, with assistance from the Federal Bureau of Investigation and Chautauqua County's district attorney.

-The suspect, Hadi Matar, was charged in state court with attempted second-degree murder and second-degree assault and remanded without bail.
-Matar pleaded not guilty.